 The Standard Group: Pay Cuts, Retrenchments

-Even before local businesses were ravaged the pandemic, The Standard Group that has newspaper operations, television (KTN), a host of radio stations, and online services announced plans to lay off 170 staff due to poor business performance.
+Even before local businesses were ravaged by the pandemic, The Standard Group that has newspaper operations, television (KTN), a host of radio stations, and online services announced plans to lay off 170 staff due to poor business performance.

 As employees were coming to terms with the planned layoffs in phases, the Standard Group CEO and MD Orlando Lyomu announced plans to cut pay across the board.